elvinlife/RadioSaber/README.md

 ## Instructions (to group members)

+Always check at least that there are no compilation errors.
+Simply the `LTE-Sim` executable and do `make -j8` and see if the compilation succeeds.

 ### Git operations

 For small changes that do not need review, directly modify the `master` branch.
 However, always pull before pushing.
 Do `git fetch origin` and `git merge origin/master` and solve any potential conflicts, then do `git push -u origin`.